indeedeng/imhotep/docs/data-file-requirements.md

 | response | HTTP response code |
 | bytes | Number of bytes in the reply |

-One line (or document) in the dataset is as follows:
+Here is an example line (or document) from the dataset:

 <pre>piweba3y.prodigy.com - 807301196 GET /shuttle/missions/missions.html 200 8677</pre>